 I can’t stress enough how important it is to use your skin care medications properly.
 Think of it like cooking: if you don’t follow the recipe exactly, the dish might not turn out right.
 Similarly, skin medications work best when used consistently and as directed.

-Using them incorrectly or inconsistently can lead to side effects, wasted money, and, worst of all, no results.
-For example, a friend of mine struggled with acne for months because she was mixing benzoyl peroxide with salicylic acid, which irritated her skin.
+Using them the wrong way can cause side effects or waste money.
+Worst of all, they might not work!
+For example, a friend of mine had acne for months.
+She mixed benzoyl peroxide with salicylic acid.
+Her skin got red and irritated instead of clear.
 If only she’d known when to apply what!

 Sometimes, small changes can make a big difference.
 If you’re looking for quick solutions, try these simple but effective tricks:

-• Set phone reminders.
-A quick alert on your phone can help you stay consistent with your medication applications.
+- Set phone reminders.
+A phone alert keeps you consistent with medication.

-• Use a skincare tracker or journal.
-Tracking your routine can help you monitor progress and identify any side effects early on.
+- Use a skincare tracker or journal.
+Tracking your routine helps monitor progress and spot side effects early.

-• Store medications properly.
-Exposure to heat, humidity, and direct sunlight can reduce the potency of certain medications.
-Keep them in a cool, dry place.
+- Store medications properly.
+Heat, humidity, and sunlight can weaken some medications.
+Please keep them in a cool, dry place.

-• Pair application with daily habits.
-Applying your medication right after brushing your teeth or before bed can help make it a habit that sticks.
+- Pair application with daily habits.
+Applying your medication after brushing your teeth or before bed helps make it a habit.

 Understanding Different Types Of Topical Medications